 A progress bar then appears in the information page of the application:

 Depending on the application and, of course, the performance of your Chrome OS device, the installation can take a few minutes, an hour, or even longer.
-If the installation of the application is now complete, you can start it from the information page with the “Launch” button or (possibly only after a restart) just like any other app:
+If the installation of the application is now complete, you can start it from the information page with the “Launch” button or (possibly only after a restart and starting the terminal or another Linux application) just like any other app:

 How to launch installed applications [A]